RVMLDesigning/portfolio/projects/PackageDesign/Popcorn/index.md

 ## Feedback

-* Professor: You did a great job every week by showcasing your work.
+* _Professor_: You did a great job every week by showcasing your work.
 You listened and took the feedback to refine.
 Great designers are great listeners.
 Remember to keep things simple -- too much coming at people these days.
 Nice color palette.
-* Retail shop owner: I think this will stand out well in my shop.
+* _Retail shop owner_: I think this will stand out well in my shop.
-* Retail shopper: I love the look and it is inviting.
+* _Retail shopper_: I love the look and it is inviting.

 ## What did I do?